 Most lecturers on probation are required to complete the course to Certificate level, depending on their prior experience.
 The Postgraduate Certificate in Higher Education Practice (PGCERT) is awarded on successful completion of three modules.
 Participants can continue to Diploma level by successfully completing a further three modules.
 Finally, to achieve the MA a dissertation is required.

-The programme is validated through UEA's School of Education and Lifelong Learning, and The Higher Education Academy (HEA) accredits the course as part of their professional recognition scheme – further information is available on their site.
+The programme is offered jointly by CSED and the School of Education, and The Higher Education Academy (HEA) accredits the course as part of their professional recognition scheme – further information is available on their site.
 This leads to becoming an HEA Fellow.

 The programme also is aligned with the HEA Professional Standards framework – see: http://www.heacademy.ac.uk/ukpsf